facebook/react-native-website/docs/new-architecture-library-ios.md

     --outputPath <an/output/path> \
 ```

-This command will generate the boilerplate code required by iOS in the output path provided as paramenter.
+This command will generate the boilerplate code required by iOS in the output path provided as a parameter.

 The files that are output by the script **should not be committed**, but you’ll need to refer to them to determine what changes you need to make to your native modules in order for them to provide an implementation for each generated `@protocol` / native interface.